ephemery-testnet/ephemery-resources/specs.md

 # Ephemeral testnet - Specs

-This document drafts specification for automatically reset ephemeral testnet.
+This document drafts specifications for an automatically reset ephemeral testnet.
 Learn more about the concept in the [original proposal](https://notes.ethereum.org/@mario-havel/stakers-testnet).

-In order to support the testnet, clients need to implement following features.
+In order to support the testnet, clients need to implement the following features.

 ## Features required by the testnet

 There are two levels of how a client implementation can support this testnet.

-* Basic support requires the client to determine the current network specs and enables only to connect to the network.
+* Basic support requires the client to determine the current network specs and enables only connecting to the network.
     * This means support of the Genesis function
     * Enough to participate in the network for short term testing
 * Full support is client which can also follow the reset process and always sync the latest chain even during the reset.
     * This would require also support of the Reset feature
-    * Needed for running infrastracture, genesis validators and bootnodes
+    * Needed for running infrastructure, genesis validators and bootnodes

 This approach is based on data gathered from public automatically resetted network [Ephemery](https://ephemery.pk910.de/) and aims to be fully compatible with it.

 ### Genesis

-With each reset, network starts again from a new genesis.
+With each reset, the network starts again from a new genesis.
 The new genesis is deterministically created based on the previous one.
-Main changes in the genesis are chainId, timestamp and the withdrawal cresentials of the first validator.
+The main changes in the genesis are chainId, timestamp and the withdrawal credentials of the first validator.

-At the very begining, in the first iteration, `period_0`, network starts with `genesis_0` which is hardcoded in the client like any other predefined network.
-However, during the client start, client does not initiatilize this genesis but rather builds a new one based on it.
-This new genesis derived from the `genesis_0` will be used to run the current network.
+At the very beginning of testnet existence, in the first iteration, `period 0`, the network starts with `genesis 0`.
+This very fist genesis is hardcoded in the client like any other predefined network.
+However, during each client start, client does not initiatilize this genesis but rather builds a new one based on it.
+This new genesis, derived from the `genesis_0`, will be written to the database and used to run the current network.

-Always when client starts, it checks genesis timestamp and identifies whether it's older than `timestamp + period`, then it triggers generation of a new genesis.

-Given known `period`, client can calculate the number lifecycle iterantions from `genesis_0` to the current one and create a new genesis with latest parameters.
+Given a known `period` (the length of time network instance will run), the client can calculate the number of lifecycle iterations from `genesis_0` to the current one and create a new genesis with latest parameters.
+Always, when the client starts with an option of ephemeral testnet, it checks the current genesis timestamp and identifies whether it's older than `timestamp + period`, at which point it triggers generation of a new genesis.

+New genesis needs to be created and correspond in both EL and CL client.

+#### Execution client

 * Number of iterations:
     *  `i` = `int((latest timestamp` - `genesis_0.timestamp) / period)`